 As mentioned above, due to their unique properties debugging Big Data applications is a challenging task that developers have to deal with.
 Although Big Data frameworks are fault-tolerant to node failure, they will abort the execution upon application failure after retrying to execute it on another node.
 This can lead to hours of computation being invalidated and replayed for debugging because of a few records that cause an application to fail.
 For example, in a Map/Reduce application a bug while reducing will invalidate the results of the map.
-Current debugging solutions for Big Data applications rely on the replaying of at least part of the execution of an application.
+Current debugging solutions for Big Data applications rely on the replaying of at least part of the execution of an application, which may take long due to the long-running property of Big Data applications.
 Furthermore, if errors do not affect the accuracy of an application, they could even be systematically ignored, but current solutions for debugging Big Data applications do not allow it.

-For the purpose of this dissertation, we identify below different shortcomings of current debugging approaches for Big Data applications:
+For the purpose of this dissertation, we identify below different short-comings of current debugging approaches for Big Data applications: